-In a 2015 Robert Half Management Resources survey of CFOs, 55% said they would hire consultants to execute general finance and accounting projects within the coming year.
+In a 2015 Robert Half Management Resources survey of CFOs, 55% said they would hire financial services consultants to execute general finance and accounting projects within the coming year.
 A major reason for this is a simple lack of resources.
 This is no shame whatsoever on the company.
-Management teams may not have spare resources to divert from running daily operations, may not have the financial expertise necessary to confidently make the right call, or may temporarily need “extra hands” to execute on a project.
+Management teams may not have spare resources to divert from running daily operations, may not have the financial expertise and project management experience necessary to confidently make the right call, or may temporarily need “extra hands” full-time or part-time to execute on a project.

 There are several key aspects to keep in mind when looking for the right consultant: